 Careers Information, Advice and Guidance (CEIAG)

-We aim to help students make informed decisions at key times in their education, for example with option choices in Year 8, post 16 plans and support in Year 11, Year 12 and 13 as they plan for university or working life.
-In addition to dedicated careers input for all year groups, the school’s CEIAG programme includes interaction with universities, the local and wider business community.
-Year 12 students have the opportunity to complete a one week work experience placement.
+We aim to help students make informed decisions at key times in their education, for example with option choices in Year 8, post-16 plans and support in Year 11, Year 12 and 13 as they plan for university or working life.
+In addition to dedicated careers input for all year groups, the school’s CEIAG programme includes interaction with universities and the local and wider business community.
+Year 12 students have the opportunity to complete a one-week work experience placement.

 Careers support and advice is available from the Careers Hub in the LRC.

 Additional support is available using various ICT programmes and websites and the use of simple psychometric assessments.
 Students are able to access Fast Tomato which tailors career and course suggestions.

 We welcome employee engagement and contact, please address any enquiries to:

 Helping your child begin their career journey, from university and apprenticeships to work experience, Success at School's careers guide is packed full of advice to help you steer your child through the confusing world of careers choices.

 Coast to Capital - online resources for Educators, Parents and Carers

 We have compiled this list of online resources, videos and virtual support around careers for you to share with students whilst they are at home and/or unable to benefit from more traditional employer encounters and experiences.